 Keep kids safe at the playground

-The Canadian Paediatric Society has a number of tips for parents about how to keep your children from getting injured at the park
+The CPS Injury Prevention Committee has a number of tips for parents about how to keep your children from getting injured at the park

 My son loves to play outside but I’m concerned that our local playground is not safe.
 What do I need to know?